Well-known academician Anandakrishnan no more | Education

 Renowned academician and Padmashri recipient M Anandakrishnan died here on Saturday.

-Tamil Nadu Chief Minister M K Stalin and many others condoled the death of the former Vice Chancellor of Anna University.
+Tamil Nadu Governor Banwarilal Purohit, Chief Minister M K Stalin and many others condoled the death of the former Vice Chancellor of Anna University.

 Anandakrishnan had earlier served as chairman of the Board of Governors of IIT, Kanpur.